 Also, there may be opportunities to reduce NEC workload by streamlining the educational approval and review processes.
-For example, the BRN reports that it facilitates a workgroup of deans and directors to explore opportunities to streamline the current nursing program approval process, including efforts to align the BRN approval and the accreditation processes.57 It also reports increasing its Joint NEC meeting frequency to every other week to provide training and collaboration to ensure rules and regulations are consistently applied.
+For example, the BRN reports that it facilitates a workgroup of deans and directors to explore opportunities to streamline the current nursing program approval process, including efforts to align the BRN approval and the accreditation processes.
+It also reports increasing its Joint NEC meeting frequency to every other week to provide training and collaboration to ensure rules and regulations are consistently applied.
 These discussions may provide additional opportunities to identify unnecessary workload.
+The issue of duplicative approval functions is discussed on page 54, Issue #23: Duplication of Program Review.